-,A qualifications based alternative procurement method, a Request for Proposals, will enable Metro to specifically request and qualitatively evaluate proposers' prior experience with the unique parameters of the Project, including experience with tight city sites, exposure to and expertise in septic tank and pump systems, demonstrated successes with compressed schedules, keeping staff, clients and the public safe and comfortable during the Project, and their approach to the COBID outreach and partnership and workforce diversity.
-Further, this procurement method has proven to be a more effective way for public agencies to increase the use of COBID firms in sub-contracting opportunities.
+An alternate, qualifications based procurement method, a Request for Proposals, enables Metro to specifically request and qualitatively evaluate proposers' prior experience with the unique parameters of the project including experience with tight city sites, exposure to and expertise in roof system installation, demonstrated successes with compressed schedules, keeping staff, clients and the public safe and comfortable during the project, and their approach to COBID outreach and partnership and workforce diversity.
+This delivery method offers a better ability for public agencies to increase the use of COBID firms in sub-contracting opportunities.